Jody Wilson-Raybould: Minister of Justice and Attorney General (2015–2019)

 As part of her mandate to "undertake modernization efforts to improve the efficiency and effectiveness of the criminal justice system", Wilson-Raybould introduced Bill C-75, a package of law reforms to deal with delays in the criminal justice system.
 The bill also included other pieces of legislation which had not advanced past first reading in the House of Commons.
 Those included bills C-28 (Victim Surcharge), C-38 (Human Trafficking), and C-39 (Charter Cleanup).
 Bill C-75 addresses areas such as bail reform, administration of justice offences, changes to preliminary inquiries, jury selection and reclassification of offences.
 Bill C-75 included an amendment to end the use of peremptory challenges.
 The introduction of the bill came shortly after a controversial decision rendered in the Gerald Stanley trial.
 Gerald Stanley, a non-indigenous farmer, was acquitted in the shooting death of Colton Boushie, a 22-year-old Cree man, in Battleford, Saskatchewan.
-The decision was rendered by an all-white jury after the few potential jurors with Indigenous ancestry that reported for jury-duty were eliminated through peremptory challenges.
+The decision was rendered by an all-white jury after the few potential jurors with Indigenous ancestry who reported for jury duty were eliminated through peremptory challenges.
 Wilson-Raybould's tweet in response to the verdict sparked significant controversy with claims of undermining the justice system by questioning the jury's verdict, while others supported her empathy, and commitment to ensuring justice for all Canadians.
 Wilson-Raybould continued to oversee broad reforms and a review of the criminal justice system in Canada.

 Wilson-Raybould also introduced Bill C-51, which received royal assent and came into force on December 13, 2018.
 Bill C-51 was the first update to sexual assault laws in over 25 years.
-It clarifies the law of sexual assault, and addresses concerns about how the law is applied in practice.
+It clarifies the law of sexual assault and addresses concerns about how the law is applied in practice.
 In addition, it repeals Criminal Code provisions struck down by Canadian courts and codifies certain Supreme Court jurisprudence.
 Bill C-51 amended the Department of Justice Act to create an obligation for the government to table a Charter Statement for every piece of proposed legislation outlining its impact on the rights protected in the Canadian Charter of Rights and Freedoms.

 In May 2018, Wilson-Raybould introduced Bill C-78, the first major amendments to Canadian family law in over 20 years.
-She said bill C-78 aims to promote the best interests of the child and make Canada's family justice system more accessible and efficient, while addressing issues such as child poverty, access to justice and family violence.
+She said Bill C-78 aims to promote the best interests of the child and make Canada's family justice system more accessible and efficient, while addressing issues such as child poverty, access to justice and family violence.
 This legislation complements the judicial resources for Unified Family Courts announced in Budget 2018, which is a commitment in the Mandate Letter of the Minister of Justice and Attorney General of Canada.